riakhaitan/tp/docs/UserGuide.md

 ### Updating the amount a person owes you: `update`

-Updates the person at a given index in the list.
-The amount that the person owes the user is edited according to the filled in parameter.
+Updates the amount of a person at a given index in the list.
+The amount that the person owes the user is updated according to the amount parsed.

 Format: `update INDEX a/AMOUNT`